 ActivitiesHawkes Bay attractions and activities are wide-ranging.
 From country parks, lovingly restored wetlands and estuaries to the great cycle and walking tracks.
 The diverse landscape provides areas for water sports, horse-riding, biking, hunting and fishing.

 - Golf – Cape Kidnappers Golf Course one of the great modern marvels in golf.

 - Water Sports – Treat the kids to Splash Planet, a water-based theme park in Hastings.

 - Riding – Linking multiple Hawkes Bay attractions the bike trails link up plenty of attractions from the pools at Ocean Spa to the National Aquarium.

 - Fishing – Hawke’s Bay’s has some of the best fishing spots in the country.

-- Hawke’s Bay Beach Fun – we have some great beaches for swimming, surfing and fishing.
+- Hawke’s Bay Beach Fun – great beaches for swimming, surfing and fishing.